amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 location = "Online - on Zoom"

 +++
-#### Meetings Without Masks
+#### Meetings Without Masks (the original!)

 _We're really hoping to be back running this wonderful day workshop IN PERSON again soon.
+Yes - without masks! - so we'll wait until that is possible within the regulations._

-To start off with we'll be taking reservations, feel free to contact me_
+_To start off with we'll be taking reservations, feel free to_ [_contact me_](mailto:bethan@techniqueforlife.com) _if you'd like to know how._

 * Are you looking for love, connection, intimacy and relationship?
 * Are you finding it hard to meet the right person?